How to Make A Wreath (Asymmetrical Design)

 • These mason jar lanterns are much cuter (and less cottage-y) than you might think.
 I love the polka dots and frosted glass with the twinkle lights and greenery mixed in.
 Very Christmasy vibes.

-• And last but not least, this quilted Christmas stocking DIY is a modern twist on a classic crafting technique.
+• This quilted Christmas stocking DIY is a modern twist on a classic crafting technique.
 Do you like the quilted trend in fashion and home popping up again this year?

 Closeup of holiday wreath with red berries and pink flowers in asymmetrical design